-A delicious recipe for chicken stew served over rice.
-This stew recipe only uses one pot, lots of veggies, and cooks in less than 40 minutes.
+A delicious recipe for one pot chicken stew served over rice.
+This recipe only requires one pot, lots of veggies, and less than 40 minutes.

 Cooking Chicken Thoroughly

 Cooking meat, especially chicken, intimidates a lot of people.
 Many people worry that the chicken is either overdone or simply not cooked enough.
 Erase all of those worries and frustrations by investing in a decent meat thermometer.

 We have this meat thermometer.
 All cooked chicken should register an internal temperature of 165 degrees Farenheit.
 Below 165 degrees means the chicken is not fully cooked.
 Too far over 165 and the chicken will be tough and overly chewy.